AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/overview.md

 ## Launch a Docker environment

-You can use the Docker environment to emulate the Adobe Commerce on cloud infrastructure Integration environment for local development.
-You need three essential components: an Adobe Commerce v2 template, Docker Compose, and Adobe Commerce on cloud infrastructure `ece-tools` package.
+You can use the Cloud Docker for Commerce tool to emulate the Adobe Commerce on cloud infrastructure production and development environments for local development:

 -  [Docker architecture and common commands](../dev-tools/cloud-docker.md)
 -  [Launch Docker development environment](https://developer.adobe.com/commerce/cloud-tools/docker/setup/)